shownotesArchive/show-pad/doc/doctypes.md

 var server = null
   , logger = null

-// the name of this doctype, this is the name used internally
+// name of this doctype
+// is used internally
 // as well as in the dashboard when creating documents. exports.name = "";